Spiritual Growth and Christian Living Resources

 These examples show us how alcohol can aid in relaxation, laughter, and general enjoyment.

-3. The Bible forbids drunkenness.
+3. The Bible says drunkenness is a sin and forbids it.

-Although the Bible never says that alcohol itself is sinful, it does say many times that drunkenness is a sin.
+Although the Bible never says that drinking alcohol itself is sinful, it does say many times that drunkenness is a sin.
 God says, "Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit."
 (Ephesians 5:6).
 In fact, there are many verses in the Bible that speak out against drunkenness.
 (For a few examples, see Galatians 5:19-21; 1 Peter 4:3.)

 Proverbs 23:29-35 vividly describes the effects of drunkenness and warns against indulging in excessive alcohol consumption.
 It portrays the physical, emotional, and relational toll of drunkenness on an individual.
+The Bible says it black and white - do not get drunk.

 The prophet Isaiah condemns those who “rise up early in the morning, that they may follow strong drink” and engage in excessive drinking (Isaiah 5:11-12).
 He depicts a society consumed by self-indulgence and calls attention to the destructive nature of drunkenness.